RTSProductions/RTSEngine/README.md

 first creat a class and call it something like `Game` or `Platformer` or `TopDown` or `Dungeon`

-then add these using tags
+then replace all the using tags with these using tags.

 ```cs
 using System;